ianbgroves/ConstitutiveLearning/README.md

 # ConstitutiveLearning

-Contains codes to implement PINNs for solving equations relating stresses and strains in a material.
+This contains WIP work using Physics informed neural networks (PINNs) to solve elastic and viscoelastic material problems in developmental biology.